 Are asylum seekers likely to be granted a residence permit?
 Then they will have the screening interview earlier, namely before their permit is granted.

-Moreover, we set up a digital client profile for all status holders, containing information about their education, work experience, ambitions, participation in programmes, and volunteer work.
-We use this profile in the Task monitoring system (TVS) for municipalities.
+In addition, we make a client profile for all status holders which includes information on training and education, work experience, ambitions and the participation in programs and voluntary work.
+We place such a profile in the Task Monitoring System (TVS) for municipalities.

-Via the TVS, municipalities have access to the customer profiles of the status holders whom they'll be housing.
-They use them to offer suitable housing.
-The profiles also contain tools to support status holders in their integration and participation.
+Via TVS, the muncipalities have access to the client profiles of status holders for whom they will provide housing.
+They use the client profile provided by the COA to be able create a continuing civic integration line for status holders during their integration and participation.

 The municipality will find suitable housing

 Status holders do not choose the municipality where they're going to live themselves.
 On the basis of the client profile, municipalities find suitable housing.
 This is almost always housing via a housing association.
 Families are usually allocated a single-family house.
 Young unaccompanied status holders are often allocated a home with other people searching housing, like students and employed young people.
 It is compulsory for status holders to accept the accommodation offered by a municipality.

 Because of the shortage in housing, municipalities don't always have a home available.
 In those cases, status holders will remain in the reception centre longer, or make use of the COA's hosting scheme.

 Hosting scheme: shelter with friends, family or a host family

 Status holders can make use of the hosting scheme if they would like to stay with friends, family, or a host family in the Netherlands.
 Participants in this scheme retain their right to basic facilities of the COA during their stay.

 Unaccompanied minors with a residence permit

 Unaccompanied minors up to the age of 14 will keep living in a foster family when they are granted a residence permit.
 Are young people 15 years and over when they are granted a residence permit?
 Then they move from the process reception centre to a small-scale reception facility of Nidos.